chakravarthi589/Event-based-Vision_Resources/README.md

 #### 2022
+- Free as a Bird: Event-Based Dynamic Sense-and-Avoid for Ornithopter Robot Flight <a href="https://ieeexplore.ieee.org/abstract/document/9720923" target="_blank">[Paper] </a>
 - Are High-Resolution Event Cameras Really Needed? <a href="https://arxiv.org/pdf/2203.14672" target="_blank">[Paper] </a>
 - Exploring Event Camera-Based Odometry for Planetary Robots <a href="https://ieeexplore.ieee.org/abstract/document/9813406" target="_blank">[Paper] </a>
 - EVIMO2: An Event Camera Dataset for Motion Segmentation, Optical Flow, Structure from Motion, and Visual Inertial Odometry in Indoor Scenes with Monocular or Stereo Algorithms  <a href="https://arxiv.org/pdf/2205.03467" target="_blank"> [Paper]